 Role: Sylvia Actor: Mrs Thomas

-Afterpiece Title: The Jealous Clown; or, The Lucky Mistake
+Afterpiece Title: The Jealous Clown or The Lucky Mistake

 Performance Comment: Edition of 1730 lists: Sir Timothy Gripe-Bardin; Lovewell-Stoppeler; Friendly-Mrs Thomas; Clown-Pearce; Leonora-Miss Smith; Margery-Mrs Palmer.